splintered-reality/py_trees/py_trees/doc/behaviours.rst

 ---------

-Getting a feel for how this works in action can be seen by running the :ref:`py-trees-demo-behaviour-lifecycle-label` program (click the link to browse the source):
+Getting a feel for how this works in action can be seen by running the :ref:`py-trees-demo-behaviour-lifecycle-label` program (click the link for more detail and access to the sources):

 .. image:: images/lifecycle.gif